No Longer Being Able to Restrict in ED Recovery

 After gaining lots of weight very fast, I decided enough was enough.
 I had to stop this extreme hunger madness and made a pact with myself to lose the “extra” weight.
 Just like I had so diligently done when my ED first started, I cut back on sweets, used a little less butter when frying, and forced myself to eat vegetables in an attempt to stay physically full.

 A mere attempt was as far as this diet would go.
 I’d wake up in the morning, full of euphoria and motivation accompanying my fresh start.
-But when I broke my fast, any hope of sustaining the restriction (let alone long enough to lose weight) shattered into a million pieces.
-Before I knew it, I was back at the kitchen counter stuffing my face with bread and entire jars of peanut butter.
+But when I broke my fast, any hope of sustaining the restriction (let alone long enough to lose weight) crumbled as quickly as the cookies I shoved into my mouth.
+Before I knew it, I was back at the kitchen counter stuffing my face with said cookies, bread, entire jars of peanut butter, and anything else I believed I couldn’t be trusted around.

 As my weight fluctuated in the years since starting recovery, the restriction rebounds only got more extreme.
 Any signal of scarcity caused my body’s alarm bells to go off even louder, a biological warning to create an energetic buffer by eating more.
 It became harder and harder to slip into an energy deficit, so much so that today, even the mere thought of restricting gives me intense anxiety.